 By: Roland Lopez, PharmD Pharmacy Manager Kelley-Ross Compounding Pharmacy

 Women’s health needs are often just as unique as women themselves.
-Thanks to the complexities of the female hormonal and reproductive systems, these needs change throughout a lifetime and resist a one-size-fits-all approach to care.
+According to Functional Medicine Associates, thanks to the complexities of the female hormonal and reproductive systems, these needs change throughout a lifetime and resist a one-size-fits-all approach to care.

-For many women experiencing obstetric and gynecologic issues ranging from hot flashes to vaginal pain to difficulty breastfeeding, the search for relief can feel elusive.
+For many women experiencing obstetric and gynecologic issues ranging from hot flashes to vaginal pain to difficulty breastfeeding, the search for relief can feel elusive, however, many women have mentioned that when they used the best CBD oil for pain they feel much better.
 And trying to decipher all the conflicting, inconclusive, and occasionally frightening information can take an emotional toll on women and their relationships.

 Fortunately, there is no need for women to suffer in silence.
 There are safe and effective solutions out there that can be tailored to women’s individual needs.
 With the help of an in-the-know OB/GYN and highly trained compounding pharmacist, relief may be only a customized prescription away.